 The head of production at the farm, Kevin Hoober put it succinctly, “[their previous commercial cider production machines] were great for what we had for years and then we just decided based on the amount of labor they take, plus the square footage they took and the amount of time it took to get the amount for juice we make in our busy season, we decided it was time to start looking at something else.”

 After evaluating their situation and determining the volume they needed to produce, Kauffman Fruit Farm invested in a Kreuzmayr KEB 1250 Pressing Line.

 One of the biggest surprises they found with their new purchase was the “lack of interaction” with the press.
 The biggest takeaway from their purchase, however, is the tremendous amount of time they were able to recover.

 This is how Hoober described the change they have seen in their operation since implementing their new pressing to, “The amount of labor we are not doing on the press, not cleaning out each bag every time.
 So there’s that, but that also means we can run faster so we’re actually pressing more gallons per hour than we were in the past.
-Moreover, with this one press, we are doing what the our two old presses could do at max speed for an entire day.
+Moreover, with this one press, we are doing what our two old presses could do at max speed for an entire day.
 So that’s saved us some time and clean up too, it’s just made our days not near as long especially in our busy season.
-So it used to be that start at terribly ungodly hour in the morning but now the earliest they start is 5am.
+It used to be that we started at a terribly ungodly hour in the morning but now the earliest they start is 5am.
 Which is I don’t know if they’ve ever started that late on a day when we need 4000+ gallons.
-Oh ya we used to start at 2am.
+Oh ya, we used to start at 2am.
 When you’re pressing 8000 gallons three times a week, 6000 another day.
 And when you can only do 800-850 gallons per hour, going as hard as you can, the days get long and then two hours clean up.”

 Now, let’s say you want specifics.
 You like examples with numbers.
 Fair enough!
 So how did Kauffman’s everyday operation change?